MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

     :::image type="content" source="~/assets/images/apps-in-meetings/preview-teams.png" alt-text="Screenshot shows the options to preview the scene in teams.":::

-   Teams page appears to add the scene only app you have created in Scene studio.
+   Teams page appears to add the scene only app you've created in Scene studio.

 1. Select **Add**.